 Why are you traveling over 4000 miles this summer with the Ulman Cancer Fund for Young Adults?

 I will be travelling 4,000 miles with the Ullman Cancer Fund for Young Adults this summer because, in light of the cause, I think it would be a crime not to.
 According to the American Cancer Association, over 1.6 million people will receive a cancer diagnosis in the United States alone during the 2017 calendar year.
 That’s 1.6 million people who will be unable to bike 4,000 miles this summer as a result of the treatments they will be receiving in an effort to fight their disease.
 So because they can’t, I plan to.
-When I originally looked up that statistic, I was hoping I’d be able to say I’d be biking a foot per person, or maybe an inch.
-But even at 4,000 miles x 5,280 feet/mile x 30.48 centimeters/foot, I’ll still only be biking 643,737,600 centimeters—meaning I’ll get to bike one centimeter each for 81% of the people diagnosed with cancer in 2017.
+I wish I could say I will be biking more for each person, but at 4,000 miles x 5,280 feet/mile x 30.48 centimeters/foot, I’ll only be biking 643,737,600 centimeters—meaning I’ll get to bike approximately 13.2 feet per person diagnosed with cancer in 2017.
 And if reading that math alone pushes even one person to donate their time or money to cancer research, we’re all one tiny step closer.

 2018 marks the 17th year of the 4K for Cancer sending young adults on journeys across the country in an effort to inspire hope and unite communities in the fight against cancer.
 The 4K for Cancer is a program of The Ulman Cancer Fund for Young Adults (UCF).
 Interested in joining the fight?
 Apply to be a rider or runner a at www.4kforcancer.org!